tsatria03/CookyCraze/docks/readme.txt

 Spin the reels and match symbols to win multiples of your bet.

 Like the other minigames, you choose which item to bet and how much.
 Payouts depend on how many reels match and which symbols line up, with higher matches paying out larger multiples.
 The symbols, payout multipliers, reel count, sounds, and bet limits are all configurable in slots.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.
 Rank ups and achievement unlocks are checked and can fire while you are playing.

 Baking slots manager.
 Unlocked at rank 40.
 Manage and configure your baking slots to balance automated and manual cookie production.

 There are two types of slots.
 Auto slots bake cookies passively without any input, scaling with your auto cookie stat.
 Manual slots multiply the output of each bake press, scaling with your manual cookie stat.
 You can purchase additional slots of either type, and toggle individual auto slots on or off to fine-tune how much of your production is automated versus manual.
-Both the auto slots and manual slots submenus are locked behind a rank requirement, defaulting to rank 40.
+Both submenus are locked behind a rank requirement, defaulting to rank 40.
 The slot manager menu itself is always accessible so you can see what is coming, but you cannot enter either submenu until you reach the required rank.

 Baker info.
 View a live snapshot of your current baker state.
 Press the Info button in the main game interface to open it directly.